What is Gender Neutral Housing?

-No, the cost will be based on hall and room type, not on community participation.
+No, the cost will be based on hall and room type.

 What is the process?
 How will students be selected?

 Participating students will be asked to sign a community contract prior to living in the space.
 The community contract summarizes potential benefits of living in the GNH community and clarifies expectations of community members.
-Such expectations will be further clarified through the drafting of community agreements, which Residential Housing already uses in the halls to empower residents’ voices in establishing community expectations.
+Such expectations will be further clarified through the drafting of community agreements, which Housing and Residence Life already uses in the halls to empower residents’ voices in establishing community expectations.

 Can a student be placed in GNH without requesting it?

 No. A student who would like to apply for GNH will have to go through a specific application for that community.
-Without the application to that community, no student will be allowed to live in this specialized living community (SLC).
+Without the application to that community, no student will be allowed to live in this specialized living experience (SLE).

 How will roommate matching be done?